knipknap/django-find/README.md

 1. Make sure your model inherits the `Searchable` mixin.
 A word of
    caution: Inherit from models.Model first, then Searchable.
-2. Add a "find" attribute to your models, that lists the aliases and maps them to a Django field using Django's selector syntax (underscore-separated field names).
+2. Add a "searchable" attribute to your models, that lists the aliases and maps them to a Django field using Django's selector syntax (underscore-separated field names).